 Think about filtering some of your monthly rental income into a contingency account.
 This can help cover you if something goes wrong in one of your properties and you have to carry out emergency repairs.

-Tenants in receipt of housing benefit
+Tenants in receipt of benefits

 Housing Benefit is paid in arrears and at fortnightly or 4 weekly intervals.
 The Housing Executive aims to process all Housing Benefit claims within 14 days of receiving all the necessary information.
 Payment can be held up if you or the tenant fails to complete the application form accurately or include any additional paperwork.
 If there is an unreasonable delay in processing a tenant's housing benefit application, the tenant can ask for an interim payment to tide them over.